About Global Kids

 Global Kids’ flagship afterschool program, the Power of Citizenry, was launched in 1995, and has grown to involve over 500 students each year who gain leadership skills, understanding of global issues, and exposure to higher education and career readiness opportunities.
 Through workshops, conferences, campaigns, creative arts, and digital media, student youth leaders educate more than 5,000 of their peers.

-Participants in the program have traveled to conferences and events around the United States and trained peers in Costa Rica, Croatia, Denmark, Eritrea, Haiti, Kenya, Northern Ireland, Peru, South Africa, and other countries.
+Participants in the program have traveled to conferences and events around the United States and trained peers in Costa Rica, Croatia, Denmark, Eritrea, Haiti, Japan, Kenya, Northern Ireland, Peru, South Africa, and other countries.